pheelwell/Gaia/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Regions/Ergon.md

 A popular watering hole among locals and travelers alike, The Gilded Dune Tavern offers a place to unwind after a long day in the desert heat.
 Patrons can enjoy local brews made from desert fruits while sharing stories of their adventures or listening to local musicians perform traditional songs.

-> [!seed] A powerful sandstorm has unearthed an ancient entrance within [[Zarinesh's Hand]], rumored to lead to a long-lost underground city.
+> [[Zarinesh's Hand.md|!seed]], rumored to lead to a long-lost underground city.
 Adventurers are sought to explore the depths and uncover the hidden secrets that lie within.

 ## Notable Figures